 I’ve mentioned above that there are some technical, development and support considerations around setting up and maintaining gated content too, that’s something Sotic can help with.

-We’re talking to a number of clients about digital membership and subscription packages right now, which will go further than the pure video highlights/matches offering that are fairly common-place in the sports market.
+We’re talking to a number of clients about digital membership and subscription packages right now, which will go further than the pure video highlights/matches offering that are already fairly common-place in the sports market.
 They’ve been able to put together a good business case which illustrates how, if they properly resource the creation of good quality content which interests their fans, then there is a really viable revenue stream to be had.

 At Sotic we have over 17 years of experience of working in digital sport.
 If you’d like to talk to us about content gating, or any other digital sport project, we’d love to hear from you.